CheimaAmmar/RFID-Magic-Card-UID-Reader-Writer/README.md

 This tool is provided for **authorized security testing, research, and education only**.
-Cloning or modifying RFID cards you do not own — or accessing systems without permission — is illegal in most jurisdictions.
+Cloning or modifying RFID cards you do not own — or accessing systems without permission — is illegal in most jurisdictions (e.g., computer fraud and access-control laws).
 The authors assume no liability for misuse.

 ---